What Is Debt Settlement?

 Debt Management

-With a debt management plan, you can enroll all your eligible debts into the program.
-Once enrolled, you can make a single payment each month which will be distributed to your different lenders.
+You can also enroll all your eligible debts into a debt management program.
+Once enrolled, you can make a single payment each month.
+It'll be distributed to all your different lenders on your behalf, ensuring your bills are paid on time and paid to each lender in the proper amount(s).

 Credit Counseling